 Fall into Stable Blood Sugars: Adapting to Seasonal Shifts

 Autumn brings cooler temperatures, changing daylight hours, busy back-to-school schedules, and an abundance of seasonal produce.
-Each of these factors can influence your blood sugar:
+Each of these factors can influence your blood sugar in different ways.

 Recognizing these shifts allows you to anticipate changes and adjust proactively rather than reactively.